 Hi!
-My name is Talal Mohammad, and I’m a rising third year in the College of Arts and Sciences.
+My name is Talal Mohammad, and I’m a rising fourth year in the College of Arts and Sciences.
 I am a Biology major with a pre-med track, and I plan on studying Cardiology (I’m going to be in school forever!).
-My parents are from Pakistan and I am the youngest of five brothers.
+My parents are from Pakistan, and I am the youngest of five brothers.
 I’ve lived in Virginia all my life and now I live in Warrenton, Virginia.
-I love animals (I have a fish named Dizzle, a pitbull, parakeets, etc.), traveling, watching movies, playing games, going outdoors, and meeting up with friends.
-I’m the Co-founder of Students for Stop Hunger Now, and I’ll be studying abroad with Semester at Sea this Fall!
-I’m really excited, and if you let me know I can try to send postcards telling all about it.
+I love traveling (and Norway), photography, watching movies, playing games, going outdoors, and meeting up with friends.
+I’m the Co-founder of Students for Stop Hunger Now, and I’ll be studying abroad in Nepal during Spring 2015!
+I’m really excited, and if you let me know I can try to send postcards telling you all about it.
 Helping people has always been my passion, and I’m always willing to lend a hand.
 From firsthand experience, I know that your 1st year can be fun, exciting, confusing, and sometimes a little bit of everything.
 When I first came to UVa, I had no clue about what I was doing.
 I’m grateful that I had a mentor to go to for things such as choosing classes, managing workloads, adjusting from home, or just having lunch at Shea!
-My mentor opened me up to the Middle Eastern community at UVa, and because of her I am now going to live at Shea as a 2nd year!
+My mentor opened me up to the Middle Eastern community at UVa and that has had a lasting, positive impact on my undergraduate experience.
 I hope that you can take advantage of this great opportunity, and you can contact me anytime at firstname.lastname@example.org.
 Let me know if you ever need help, want a bite to eat, or just want to hang out.
-I’m excited to meet you and I hope you have a great first year experience!
+I’m excited to meet you and I hope that you have a great first year experience!